Get ahead with RegTech: we explore four key themes for the Australian market

 On the surface, this may appear to put local banks at a disadvantage.
 However, the reality is that during those seven years many overseas banks had been adding large numbers of KYC professionals to operate old and predominantly manual processes in attempts to stay compliant with evolving AML/CTF funding regulations.
 The cost of this way of working has dragged those banks’ profits down.

-Regtech developed for banks operating in London is now allowing Australia’s largest banks to implement digital operating models that mean KYC professionals can work up to ten times more productively.
+RegTech developed for banks operating in London is now allowing Australia’s largest banks to implement digital operating models that mean KYC professionals can work up to ten times more productively.
 Their newly designed processes are inherently agile to change, allowing these early adopters to remain compliant with regulations that continue to adapt to unfolding threats.

-As major banks modernise their KYC operating models, criminals will seek softer targets.
+As major banks modernize their KYC operating models, criminals will seek softer targets.
 The Australian Superannuation sector, which manages AU$2.5trillion of retirement funds for the nation, will be forced to adapt to a changing world and strengthen their defences.

 Many in the workforce pay little attention to the 9.5% of their ordinary time earnings that their employers deduct each month to fulfil their obligations to pay the super guarantee.
 Results of this disinterest include that, as they change employer, individuals collect super accounts with multiple fund managers, and that business relationships created between employers and default fund managers fail to maintain contact between the fund and its investors.

-Inevitably, super funds will strengthen their KYC operating models and invest in similar approaches, including regtech, to those adopted by the banks.
+Inevitably, super funds will strengthen their KYC operating models and invest in similar approaches, including RegTech, to those adopted by the banks.

 As laundered funds continue to flow beyond the nation’s financial system, the Federal Government will come under renewed pressure to introduce legislation which broadens defences against financial crime.